vuo/vuo/node/vuo.transform/descriptions/vuo.transform.md

-These nodes are for translating, rotating, and scaling 3D objects.
+These nodes are for translating, rotating, and scaling graphics.
+They can be used with the `vuo.layer` node set for drawing 2D layers or the `vuo.scene` node set for drawing 3D scenes.

 **Translation** changes the position. **Rotation** changes the angle. **Scaling** changes the size.

-You can connect these nodes to nodes from the `vuo.scene` node set to draw 3D scenes.
+When the transformation is applied to a layer or object, the layer or object is first rotated, then scaled, then translated.